Blackant222/darooAI/src/app/app.md

         if (error) throw error;

-        revalidatePath('/dashboard/pharmacy');
-    }
+        revalidatePath('/dashboard/pharmacy'); // Invalidate cache to show new data }

     // 2.
-Call it from the client component
+Call it from the client component:
     // In scan-drug-dialog.tsx, you would call `addDrugToPharmacy(...)`
     ```